steffenpedersen/beer-collection-react/README.md

 In the `AddBeer.tsx` I `dispatch` the reducer `setBeers` with an object, which then updates the `state`.

 In the `Search.tsx` I `dispatch` the `getBeersAsync` with an argument.

+### Error handling

+I handle errors through `extraReducers`, that automatically checks the process.
+I then set the `beersRequest` state or `beerRequest` state with different helpers of the `StatusSliceBase`.
+In the components, I `selectBeersStatus` and check for the status and show an error message or loading message.

 ## Further Development